antihosting/setcapserv/README.md

 ### Usage

-The special string `%1` is using as command expression and would be replaced by actual watching file.
+The special string `%1` is using in command line expression and would be replaced by the actual watching file.

 In order to start daemon you need to run: